Reading progress: 0%

 Stuart Murdoch wrote songs about everyday life.
 The characters in his lyrics dealt with uncertainty, belief, and social discomfort.
 The tone was not overly emotional or personal.
 Instead, it invited close observation.
 The lines flowed like a conversation with a friend, not like a speech in a stadium.

-Belle and Sebastian was different from other musicians because they were a band.
-But the music still had space around the voice.
-The arrangements left room for the voice without overwhelming the song.
-As a result, intimacy was preserved within a collective format.
+Belle and Sebastian were a band, but their music still left space around the voice.
+The arrangements supported the songs without crowding them.
+As a result, intimacy survived within a collective format.

 The group’s decision not to talk to the press made them seem more mysterious.
 They performed in a modest way.
 This distance made indie culture seem more authentic.
 Success did not require aggressive promotion.